 gain insights into research and industry perspectives.

-A network with potential employers during training, both in academia and industry.
+build a network of potential employers during training, both in academia and industry.

-You will gain theoretical and practical knowledge in the field of electric power systems.
+You will gain theoretical and practical knowledge in the field of renewable electricity.
 By the time you graduate, you will have the following skills:

 project expansions of the electrical grid.

 Technical skills are important, but also soft skills such as presentation technique and argumentation.
 Project management is also part of the programme.
 This will be very useful during your studies and for your professional career.

-Year 1 In the first year, you will study advanced courses in various renewable energy generation as well as industrial project management.
+In the first year, you will study advanced courses in various renewable energy generation as well as industrial project management.
 Examples of courses:

 Wind Power - Technology and Systems

 Wave power - Technology and Systems

-Year 2 During the second year, you will study advanced courses in electrical engineering and power systems.
-You will have more freedom to choose your courses and build your own profile.
+During the second year, you will study advanced courses in electrical engineering and power systems.
 You will find more systems-oriented courses.
 Examples of courses:

 Solar Energy Technologies for Electricity Production

 Batteries and Storage

-The last semester is devoted to the 30 credit Master's thesis required to obtain the degree.
+The final semester is devoted to the 30 credit Master's thesis required to obtain the degree.
 It can be performed at a company or together with a research group at the university.
 There is also a 15 credit thesis at the end of the first year.
 It may be possible to obtain a Master's degree worth 60 credits after one year.

 Most of the courses are given by active researchers in the field, which guarantees your knowledge and understanding of the latest research.
 Some courses also have guest lecturers from industry and policy makers.